 The Types of Work Breakdown Structure

 1) Deliverable-based.
-This WBS type visualizes the relationship between project deliverables (e.g., a service or product) and the job’s scope.
+This type visualizes the relationship between project deliverables (e.g., a service or product) and the job’s scope.
 Deliverable-based WBSs break down the project’s scope into control accounts, dividing the scope into project work packages and tasks.

 2) Phase-based.
-This WBS type usually breaks down the initial level into five elements (initiation, planning, execution, control, and closeout).
+This type usually breaks down the initial level into five elements (initiation, planning, execution, control, and closeout).
 Each element is a different phase in the project.
 It then identifies the deliverables within those phases.

 Here is a chart showing a deliverable-based work breakdown structure example using a scenario involving building a house.

-And this chart shows a work breakdown structure example of a phased-based WBS, referencing that same house-building scenario.
+This chart shows a work breakdown structure example of a phased-based WBS, referencing that same house-building scenario.

 Both charts appear courtesy of workbreakdownstructure.com and clearly illustrate the work breakdown structure in project management.